-Decision to Transfer: "Of note, the decision to transfer a patient is not only based on guidelines but also dependent on the health care provider's judgement of the severity of illness, balancing the need for a higher level of care with the risks associated with moving the mother/baby dyad out of her community."3(p. e48) "Some conditions present across a range of severity and, depending on the severity, geography, and available resources, it may be appropriate to care for some patients at a level different from what is listed."3(p. e49) Health care teams should include the patient and family in the discussion and decision making based on that and the patient's condition.
+Decision to Transfer: "Of note, the decision to transfer a patient is not only based on guidelines but also dependent on the health care provider's judgement of the severity of illness, balancing the need for a higher level of care with the risks associated with moving the mother/baby dyad out of her community."
+"Some conditions present across a range of severity and, depending on the severity, geography, and available resources, it may be appropriate to care for some patients at a level different from what is listed."
+Health care teams should include the patient and family in the discussion and decision making based on that and the patient's condition.